jmcohen64/GaussianElimination/README.md

 IDE - Emacs
 =======================
-The code and Makefile will work with Emacs, given that typical packages for C/C++ development are installed (GCC, GDB and Gnu Make)
+The code and Makefile will work with Emacs, given that typical packages for C/C++ development are installed (GCC, GDB and GNU Make)

 IDE - VSCode
 =============